jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 decoder that understands the rules of the format, I can read anything that you send, and I do not need to know anything else out of band.
 I do not have to get a description any other way.
-That is not true of protocol buffers, right?
+That is not true of protocol buffers.
 If somebody starts streaming you protocol buffer stuff, it is like gobbledygook if you have never seen the schema, and where is the schema in the protocol buffer stream?
 It is _not_ in the stream.
 It must be transmitted out of band.

 [Time 0:15:49]